Jinda Han

 Enterprise Information Update and Alert System

-Many companies today need a system to gather useful online information about products or customers, and then, such companies will improve their products or services consequent to this information and improve the functionality of the company.
-Thus, receiving a large amount and accurate information becomes the first important step in this process, which is followed by storing and retrieving such amounts of data.
-The next step in the process involves comparing these with the existing system database to update out-of-date data.
-Finally, future predictions and automatic information updates on available alerts will be the last important step.
-Currently, there is little research work on how to build such a system.
-In this thesis, I propose an Update and Alert System (EIUAS) for companies to maintain their product database.
-This system contains many parts, including, among others, a web crawler, data extractor, data verifier, data integration, dynamic database design, data retrieval engine, updatable checker, predict module, and updatable alerts.
-The system would enable a company to receive all of the useful information about products or customers from public space.
-To evaluate the usefulness of this system as a baseline, we perform a calculation on the updatable percentage.
-Additionally, qualitative assessment by a domain expert also confirmed the system as very useful and with updatable information.
+Many companies today need a system to gather useful online information about products or customers.
+Such companies can then improve their products or services based on this information, enhancing the overall functionality of the company.
+Thus, receiving a large amount of accurate information becomes the first crucial step in this process, followed by storing and retrieving such data.
+The next step involves comparing this data with the existing system database to update outdated information.
+Finally, future predictions and automatic information updates on available alerts constitute the last essential step.
+Currently, there is little research on how to build such a system.
+In this work, I propose an Update and Alert System (EIUAS) for companies to maintain their product database.
+This system comprises several components, including a web crawler, data extractor, data verifier, data integration, dynamic database design, data retrieval engine, update checker, prediction module, and update alerts.
+The system would enable a company to receive all the useful information about products or customers from public sources.
+To evaluate the usefulness of this system, we perform a calculation on the update percentage.
+Additionally, a qualitative assessment by a domain expert confirmed the system as very useful and capable of handling updatable information.

 • EIUAS: An Enterprise Information Update and Alert System.
 Jinda Han.
 MS Thesis.
 2016.